 Cucumber and Apple Juice

 This combination is known to help in lowering the risk of diabetes.
-Dr Health Benefits notes that the insulin-production hormone contained in cucumber can actually reverse the condition.
+The insulin-production hormone contained in cucumber can actually reverse the condition.
 What’s more is that the polyphenols in apples can prevent damage in beta cells, which are responsible for producing insulin in the body.
 Multiple studies have pointed out the role of apples in regulating blood sugar and decreasing the risk of diabetes by up to 28%.

 Web MD notes that 16 ounces of a popular lemonade brand served in restaurants results in 60 grams of carbohydrates, something diabetics should avoid when dining out.
 However, this shouldn’t discourage someone with diabetes from ever drinking lemonade again.
 Homemade lemon juice can help in mitigating type 2 diabetes.
 Mixing freshly squeezed lemons, water and a zero-calorie sweetener tastes even better than many lemonade brands bought from a store.
 Lemons have a low glycemic index, with one lemon containing half the amount of sugar that an orange has.
 Moreover, the juice is full of soluble fiber and vitamin C, two things that can greatly benefit people with diabetes.